 After working through these steps with Emma, I went through them with my teenaged son, Isaac.
 His goal is to pay off a debt he owes to my husband and me for the new motor we had to put in his car a few months ago.
 The agreement was that he would pay for half of the repair.
 His specific goal is to pay us $50/week until his debt is gone.
-It’s measurable, because he’ll have met his goal when he makes his last payment.
-It’s achievable if he budgets wisely when hanging out with his friends.
-It’s relevant because he doesn’t like owing anyone anything.
+His goal is measurable, because he’ll have met his goal when he makes his last payment.
+It is achievable if he budgets wisely when hanging out with his friends.
+It’s very relevant because he doesn’t like owing anyone anything.
 His timeline is to have us paid off in eight weeks.

 This mindset of breaking goals into manageable chunks is perfect for kids, teens, and adults.
 It’s important to me, though, to help the kids learn how to do this now rather than in their 40’s like me.

 I can’t wait to sit down and set some goals for myself after the holidays!
 I’ve created a set of printables for you to use with your kids (or yourself) to help them start setting S.M.A.R.T. goals.

 Right now, these printables are available for free!
 They’re only free for a limited time, however, so be sure to get yours now.